jesseDingley/hatespeech_detection_generalization/README.md

  - 📁 <b>comparison</b>: Contains:
     - `hatespeech-detection-tests.ipynb`: notebook for testing the hate speech detection model on multiple datasets such as the racism and sexism test sets.

+This work was accomplished by Jesse Dingley, Luca Melissari and Modar Sulaiman at University of Tartu.